leanstacks/sam-samples/rest-dynamodb-local/README.md

 When a function is running in AWS, the AWS SDK knows the `endpoint` to use to connect to DynamoDB in a specific AWS Region.
 However, when running locally, we need to tell the DynamoDB client the `endpoint` for our local DynamoDB.
 This is where Docker Compose and our Docker network are important.

-Here is a snippet from the sample function:
+Here is a snippet from one of the functions in this sample:

 ```javascript
 const AWS_SAM_LOCAL = process.env.AWS_SAM_LOCAL;